wemgl/edu-errstrat-go-code/exercises/non-retryable-error-types/README.md

 simulate a successful call to the `NotifyDeliveryDriver` method.

 **How the simulation works**: The simulation starts by generating a number from 0 - 14.
-From there a loop is iterated over from 0 < 10, each time checking to see if the random number matches the loop counter and then sleeping for 5 seconds.
+There a loop is iterated over from 0 < 10, each time checking to see if the random number matches the loop counter and then sleeping for 5 seconds.
-Each iteration of the loop sends a heartbeat back letting the Workflow know that progress is still being made.
+Each iteration of the loop sends a heartbeat back, telling the Workflow that progress is still being made.
 If the number matches a loop counter, it is a success and `true` is returned.
 If it doesn't, then a delivery driver was unable to be contacted and false is returned and the `status` of the `OrderConfirmation` will